-The beans are baked with the lid on for four to five hours in a low-temp oven.
-To keep them moist and saucy a little of the reserved bean broth is stirred into the pot once in a while so they do not dry out.
+We baked the beans with the lid on for four to five hours in a low-temp oven.
+To keep them moist and saucy, we stirred a little of the reserved bean broth into the pot once in a while so they would not dry out.
 At the last hour when the beans are tender and delicious we added the bacon slices and sprinkled a bit of brown sugar over the top and baked them uncovered for another hour.

-This recipe will make a big batch of savory baked beans that will be gobbled up at the cookout.
-We are planing to serve them along with barbecue ribs and nice green garden salad.
+This recipe makes a big batch of savory baked beans.
+We are sure everyone will gobble it up at the next cookout.
+We plan to serve them along with barbecue ribs and nice green garden salad.

 - 1 pound dried white beans such as Cannellini, Navy or Great Northern